mrfdev/CMI/Resources/FAQ/cmi-glow.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Misc.

-Still having issues and want to report what you believe is a bug with the CMI glow feature?
+If you are still having issues and want to report what you believe is a bug with the CMI glow feature?
 Please open a new Issue on Zrips' Github repository for CMI: https://github.com/Zrips/CMI/issues

 Want to make suggestions to help improve the functionality of the CMI glow feature?
-Please open a new Discussion on github: https://github.com/Zrips/CMI/discussions
+Please open a new Discussion on Github: https://github.com/Zrips/CMI/discussions

 ---